 The coast stretches at a length of three settlements covered with soft sand and tamarisk trees offering natural shade in a sun-dressed summer day.
 The beach is painted with the colors of sailing boats that moor here while you will be also able to visit the nearby archeological remains of Minoa’s settlement.
 The area also has plenty of taverns, restaurants and cafes.

-One Day Cruise to Amorgos from Paros Island
+Delos and Mykonos One Day Cruise from Naxos

 Spend the day sailing, swimming, snorkeling, and sunbathing on this all-inclusive tour to the small Cyclades.
 After boarding at Naxos’ main marina, enjoy a light breakfast en route to the islands.
 Snorkel in crystalline water, feast on a barbecue lunch with a fresh salad, and take a refreshing swim along Naxos’ west coast.
 Take home high-quality downloadable photos provided by the crew.
-Learn more about this Day Sailing to the Small Cyclades.
+Book Your All-Inclusive Sailing Tour to the Small Cyclades Here.

 Best Amorgos Island Restaurants

 On the tiny square next to the church, this wonderful, family-run place, decorated with family photos and retsina jugs, cooks up the best meatballs in the Cyclades, plus hearty portions of other Greek classics.
 Telephone: 30 2285 073347 Web: Kali Kardia

 Turn off from the village of Arkesini towards the signposted Tower of Agia Triada (also well worth a visit) and you find this traditional mezedhopoleio (cafe-restaurant specializing in mezedhes), run by young chef Vangelitsa.
 Terrific home-cooked food, from patatato (slow-cooked goat and potato stew), boiled local greens with lemon, and grilled catch of the day, all shine here.
 Telephone: 30 2285 072258 Web: Ston Pyrgo